tjbautista01/itg-fsr/README.md

 ## Credits
 - Thank you [teejusb](https://github.com/teejusb)!
 He contributed what I used as a base for the hardware code.
 It was super easy understand and extend for my own use. ([teejusb/fsr](https://github.com/teejusb/fsr))
 - [CrazyRedMachine](https://github.com/CrazyRedMachine/arduino-psx-controller/tree/usbemani) for the sample PSX controller code using USBemani v3's PSX code
-- [progmem](https://github.com/progmem/re-usbemani/) for the USBemani code and constant support on how to get things working with a PSX cable (wiring diagram to be added later)
+- [progmem](https://github.com/progmem/re-usbemani/) for USBemani code and constant support on how to get things working with a PSX cable (wiring diagram to be added later)
+- [veroxzik](https://github.com/veroxzik/arduino-psx-controller) for creating a simple-to-use PSX controller library